 Ask your children to only share something on social media if they’re comfortable with everyone seeing it.
 If they are being harassed online, block the perpetrator right away and help them strengthen the privacy settings of their account.

-4. Remind them to only use secure websites
+4. Remind them only to use secure websites

 Your children should be able to differentiate between secure and insecure websites.
-Tell them to only use sites marked with “HTTPS” as they encrypt information exchanged with the user.
-Sites marked with HTTP, on the other hand, aren’t safe for browsing and the visitor can be affected by man-in-the-middle (MITM) attacks.
+Tell them only to use sites marked with “HTTPS” as they encrypt information exchanged with the user.
+Sites marked with HTTP, on the other hand, aren’t safe for browsing, and the visitor can be affected by man-in-the-middle (MITM) attacks.